acathers/Lima-Iroha/README.md

 How to run this program on Linux.
 --------------------------------------

 Download the repository Lima-Iroha.
 Once downloaded, the file will be called "Lima-Iroha-master cd to that folder.
 I have the Lima-Iroha-master folder in /Downloads/Lima-Iroha-master so cd for my looks like this.
+(Also know that you can type cd and hit space then drag and drop the "Lima-Iroha-master" file into your terminal window and it will do it for you, but remember to his space after cd.)

 cd /home/Iskra/Downloads/Lima-Iroha-master/